-- Know that EVERYTHING will be fluid and rapidly changing - You will be the link between your facility and system triage resources - Know your ED resources/bedboard in real time - Be aware of your ED patient priority scores - Liaison with Tertiary Triage Officer regarding current resource availability - Communicate with BHTS about whether/when transfers are possible involving your facility. - Staffing awareness - Because "standard of care" is now "crisis standards" you do what you can with what you have, (activation of CSC includes liability shields) - Be in close communication with your facility Clinical Care Committee (CCC) and Tertiary Triage Officer - Communicate a hard decision to the ED treating physician when PEG-T confirms
+- Know that EVERYTHING will be fluid and rapidly changing - You will be the link between your facility and system triage resources - Know your facility resources/bedboard in real time: vents and ICU beds most important - Be aware of your patient priority scores mostly ICU - Know which patients are using a scarce resource AND now have high triage number scores (meaning lower priority for resources) - You will always try to match highest priority patients with available resources - Be aware of system resources generally are there any vents?
+Any transfers happening? - Communicate with BHTS about whether/when transfers are possible involving your facility. - Staffing be aware that under CSC there are literally no limits on staffing ratios - Because "standard of care" is now "crisis standards" you do what you can with what you have, (activation of CSC includes liability shields) - Be in close communication with your facility Clinical Care Committee (CCC): and ED, primary/secondary triage/COO/CMO/CNO.
+(CCC = "incident command" in AZ CSC) - Communicate a hard decision to the treating physician when PEG-T tells you